13thdemarch/b660m-aorus-pro-hackintosh/README.md

 ## CPU Power Management

 * CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
-The one supplied in this repository was made for the i7-12700F.
-In case you have another CPU, you should follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html) to generate your own `CPUFriendDataProvider.kext`.
+The one supplied in this repository is very universal for Alder Lake CPU.

 ## iService